Syrian government launches Aleppo ground attack

 The head of Iran's National Security Council, Ali Shamkhani, was quoted on Tuesday as saying Aleppo's fate would be determined only "through a forceful confrontation".

-Aleppo residents said ferocious air attacks of previous nights had abated somewhat.
-The Observatory said at least 11 people were killed in air strikes on Tuesday in two Aleppo neighborhoods.
+Aleppo residents said the ferocious air attacks of previous nights had abated somewhat.

 State television reported that the army had retaken al-Farafra district in Aleppo's Old City and engineering units were clearing mines in the area.